stephenajulu/stephenajulu.com/content/blog/my-morning-routine.md

 Once done with my workout, I read a book.
 Currently reading "How to Think and Grow Rich" by Napoleon Hill.
 I'll post notes on this book soon.
 I read for 1 hour.

+I also drink 1 liter of water during this period.

 ## Official start: 6: 10 AM and Beyond

 My day starts at 7:10 AM.

 I will either take a shower(cold) or do some deep work/learning until 8:10 AM.
 It all depends on my schedule.
+I also write during this time e.g now.

 And that's it.
 This is my current schedule.
 I will do my best and stay consistent as that's the only way to grow and become better.
 I'll soon add journaling to the reading time frame.